Conservation Starters

 from WWF Experts

 During this year’s Earth Day, April 22, we celebrate the wonders of our planet and everything we can do to help ensure a sustainable future for both people and nature.
-In honor of this year’s theme, Invest in Our Planet, we’ve asked WWF experts across eight critical environmental areas to share their favorite Conservation Starters individuals can take to make a positive difference for our planet.
+In honor of this year’s theme, Planet vs. Plastics, we’ve asked WWF experts across eight critical environmental areas to share their favorite Conservation Starters individuals can take to make a positive difference for our planet.
 These are just the start of the conversation—to engage more with WWF check out additional tips and other ways you can help advance our global conservation mission.

 Biodiversity